-- 79. The Plan required that the share of national income devoted to investment should be stabilised at 29%-31%.
+82. The Plan required that the share of national income devoted to investment should be stabilised at 29%-31%.
 This level is being exceeded and it is likely that over the current five year period around one third of the national income produced will be absorbed by investment programmes.
-However, there is an upward spiral of uncompleted capital construction (approximately one third of all enterprises failed to meet norms in 1974; consequently, there is a call for a reduction in the volume of new industrial construction projects during 1975). - 80.
-The Czechoslovak Authorities have expressed particular concern about poor investment performance in a number of sectors whose output was expected to relieve dependence on imports which are becoming increasingly expensive and less obtainable.
-Poor planning, lack of materials and equipment, and passivity by workers and management alike are frequently quoted in the official press as the basic causes for the wealnesses in the capital construction sector.
+However, there is an upward spiral of uncompleted capital construction (approximately one third of all enterprises failed to meet norms in 1974; consequently, there is a call for a reduction in the volume of new industrial construction projects during 1975).

+85. The Czechoslovak Authorities have expressed particular concern about poor investment performance in a number of sectors because the projects that are lagging have included those whose output was expected to relieve dependence on imports (see G) which are becoming increasingly expensive and less obtainable.
+Poor planning, lack of materials and equipment, and passivity by workers and management alike are frequently quoted in the official press as the basic causes for the weaknesses in the capital construction sector.